cylc/cylc-doc/src/running-suites.rst

 site/user config (:ref:`GlobalAuth`) and optionally overridden in suites (:ref:`SuiteAuth`):

-See Cylc privilege levels: :py:obj:`cylc.flow.network.Priv`.
+See Cylc privilege levels: :py:obj:`cylc.flow.network.authorisation.Priv`.

-The default public access level is :py:obj:`cylc.flow.network.Priv.STATE_TOTALS`.
+The default public access level is :py:obj:`cylc.flow.network.authorisation.Priv.STATE_TOTALS`.

 The ``cylc scan`` command can print descriptions and task state totals in addition to basic suite identity, if the